blackducksoftware/detect-ado/overview.md

 ## The Extension ##

-Black Duck for TFS and Azure DevOps is architected to integrate seamlessly with TFS and Azure DevOps build and release pipelines.
+Detect for Azure DevOps is architected to integrate seamlessly with build and release pipelines.

 ![extension](images/extension.png)